Createdd/Writing/articles/VotingApp.md

 Always important:
 - Be aware that devDependencies are not installed
 - Use the adequate buildpack (in this case for NodeJS)
-- Have start script or define one in your Procfile
+- Have a start script or define one in your Procfile
 - Be sure to push the right branch from the right repository

 ## Conclusion